Unifying Quantum Smoothing Theories with Extended Retrodiction: Introduction

-The earliest attempts~\cite{Watanabe55,Watanabe56,ABL64}, although not formulated in the context of smoothing, are now known as the \emph{two-state vector formalism}, combining information from both pre- and post-selected states to describe the present state of a quantum system.
-However, owing to the noncommutativity of the operators involved, the resulting ``smoothed'' object can yield nonphysical predictions, giving rise to the so-called \emph{weak values} introduced by Aharonov and Vaidman~\cite{AAV88}.
-Subsequent efforts \cite{GJM13,CDJ13} aimed to incorporate to future measurement information into quantum state estimation, along the lines of smoothing (see Ref.~\cite{CGLW21} for a more complete review), only the method proposed by Guevara and Wiseman \cite{GueWis15} yields a valid quantum state that is conditioned on both the prior and posterior measurement information.
-In a nutshell, this method postulates that there is a ``complete'' measurement record, which defines the ``true'' state the system is left in.
+The first method to define valid quantum states that are conditioned on both the prior and posterior measurement information was proposed by Guevara and Wiseman \cite{GueWis15}.
+In a nutshell, this method postulates that there is a ``complete'' measurement record, which defines the \emph{true} state that the system is left in.
 This record is distributed between Alice and Bob, and the quantum state smoothing problem becomes the question of how well, say, Alice can know the true state given the knowledge of her past and future measurement record.
 The problem has then been reduced to classical smoothing and can be computed accordingly.
-However, in a large number of scenarios `Bob' is just an anthropomorphism for the environment and the measurement inefficiency.
-In those cases, one has to postulate that the environment performs a particular measurement, which limits the applicability of the method.
+However, in many practical scenarios, ``Bob'' is just an anthropomorphism for the unmonitored part of the environment.
+In those cases, one has to assume a particular unraveling of the evolution, which raises concerns about the validity of the method~\cite{chantasri2025quantum}.

-An approach to smoothing that always yields a valid state and does not require Bob was recently obtained, by adapting the procedure of how classical smoothing can be derived from retrodiction \cite{LiuLaverick2025smoothing}.
+Another approach to smoothing that always yields a valid state was recently obtained by adapting the procedure of how classical smoothing can be derived from retrodiction \cite{LiuLaverick2025smoothing}.
 The conditional Petz recovery map is used as the quantum Bayesian retrodiction, with the filtered state as prior.
-The state thus obtained has been called Petz-Fuchs smoothed state, because it coincides with the analysis of Fuchs \cite{Fuchs03}.
-However, Bob may exist after all: the relation of this retrodictive approach with the Guevara-Wiseman smoothing was left open outside the case of pure initial states.
+The resulting state, termed the Petz-Fuchs smoothed state due to its alignment with Fuchs' analysis \cite{Fuchs03}, is entirely independent of different unravelings of the evolution and thus requires no assumptions about a hypothetical observer Bob.
+Nevertheless, Bob may exist after all: the relation of this retrodictive approach with the Guevara-Wiseman smoothing was left open outside the case of pure initial states.